 - Robert Skidelsky

-What follows is some evidence indicating some of the activities of the co-signatories of Mr Byatt.
+Some evidence about of the activities of the co-signatories of Mr Byatt.

 Julian Morris is Executive Director of the International Policy Network.
 The International Policy Network received $315,000 of funding from the US oil giant Exxon, between 2003-2005 .
 They have published numerous books doubting the scientific assumptions of those warning the world of global warming and its effects as well as the economic costs .
 The International Policy Network has strong links to the Competitive Enterprise Institute (CEI), sharing staff and an office in the US.
 The CEI has received over $2million from Exxon Mobil since 1998 .
 Given the level of funding from Exxon Mobil, the largest oil company in the world, it is no surprise that one of the key aims of these think tanks is to debunk climate change as a myth.